akaigoro/df4j/README.md

 df4j is a basic dataflow library.
 It can easily be extended for specific needs.

+The primary goal is to extend java.util.concurrent package with means to synchronize tasks task submissions to a thread pool.
+Tasks are treated as procedures with parameters, which are calculated asynchronously in other tasks.
+When all parameters are set, the task is submitted to the executor, attached to the task when the task was created.
+For convenience, default executor can be created which can be attached to the task implicitly.
+When a task executes, it calculates and passes parameters to other tasks, which eventually causes their execution.
+So the tasks form a directed (but not necessarily acyclic) graph where the tasks are nodes and parameter assignments are arcs.
+This graph is named dataflow graph.
+It also can be considered as a colored Petri net with some restrictions.
+Transitions are defined together with input places in an instance of core class DataflowVariable, so places cannot submit tokens to more than one transition.
+Also, DataflowVariable contains implicit token loop which prevents parallel executions of the transition.
+Multiple executions can occur when parameters are assigned multiple times.

 Subprojects
 -----------

 df4j-core: contains core functionality.
 Requires java 1.6 or higher.

-df4j-nio1: a wrapper to nio asyncronous input-output functionality (based on Selector).
+df4j-nio1: a wrapper to nio asynchronous input-output functionality (based on Selector).

-df4j-nio2: a wrapper to nio2 asyncronous input-output functionality.
+df4j-nio2: a wrapper to nio2 asynchronous input-output functionality.
 Requires java 1.7 or higher.

 df4j-nio: common parts of df4j-nio1 and df4j-nio2.